modm-io/modm/docs/src/guide/installation.md

 	export PATH="/opt/doxypress:$PATH"

 !!! warning "OpenOCD for recent targets"
-	The latest OpenOCD release v0.10.0 (as of May 2020) is too old for some targets (STM32G0, STM32G4, STM32F7).
+	The latest OpenOCD release v0.10.0 (as of Jan 2021) is too old for some targets (STM32G0, STM32G4, STM32F7).
 To program these targets you need to compile the [HEAD version of OpenOCD from source][openocd-source], install it and add it to the beginning of your `$PATH`.